The Economics of Social Data: Appendix A

 Denoting $N=\Sigma _{j}N_{j}$, we have

 Therefore we obtain an upper bound on the revenue per capita

 Next, consider the case where the intermediary reveals the group identity.
 Instead of $A$ we use $A^{g}$ to denote the information that the producer receives.
-By an argument similar to the proof of Lemma \ref{lemm_sym_est}, we know that (on path) the producer offers one price to all consumers in each group:
+By an argument similar to the proof of Lemma \ref{lemm_sym_est} (A.2 in the latest draft), we know that (on path) the producer offers one price to all consumers in each group:

 When consumer $ij$ rejects the offer, the intermediary will know the group identity of this deviating consumer and use all the available data to estimate the demand:

 The revenue that the intermediary obtains from consumer $ij$'s data is then given by